How to get referred

 For more information, please contact the DWP via OHT.Overseasvisitorsteam@DWP.gsi.gov.uk

 Referral for private treatment

-Your doctor should send a copy of a recent medical report in English to the International and Private Patients (IPP) department.
+Your doctor should send a copy of a recent medical report in English to the International and Private Care (I&PC) department.
 Our doctors will read the report and we will then contact you.
 This may include an admission or appointment date, the name of the consultant and details of how you can pay for any appointments and treatment.

-Find out more information about the International Private Patient Centre.
+Find out more information about the International and Private Care division.